nanlabs/terraform-aws-starter/live/common-infra/README.md

 2. **Check the Terraform Backend Configuration:**

-   Verify that the backend configuration is set correctly in the `configs/prod-backend.tfvars` file.
+   Verify that the backend configuration is set correctly in the `backend.tf` file.

    ```hcl
    terraform {